Nano1337/mlnotes/ML Fundamentals/Parametric Learning.md

 ## Regularization
 - Ridge (L2) weight norm, causes irrelevant features to converge towards 0.
 This is also used in case the pseudoinverse $X^{T}X$ is non-invertible in the closed form.
 The closed form is given by:
 $$\theta = (X^{T}X + \lambda I)^{-1}X^{T}y$$
+	- This is also known as structural risk minimization as a measure of model preference
-- Lasso (L1) weight norm, causes sparsity by causing irrelevant features to eventually become 0.
+- Lasso (L1) weight norm, causes sparsity by causing irrelevant features to eventually become 0, leading to weight sparsity.

 **Maximum A Posterior (MAP)**:
 - In Bayesian learning, the model itself is assumed to be stochastic.
 This is seen as: